scnaegle/Zombie-House/README.md

 Movement:
 The player is moved by pressing any of the arrow keys and ASWD, or any combination of them.
 The player runs by pressing 'r' or 'shift' while any of the movement keys are held down.
-The player can walk or stand still for as long as they want, but running requires stamina which decreases the more you run.
+The player can pick up or drop firetraps by pressing 'e' or 'p' The player can walk or stand still for as long as they want, but running requires stamina which decreases the more you run.
 The player cannot move through walls.

 There are two types of zombies: random walk and line walk.